ayusc/mywhatsappbot/README.md

 # WhatsApp Userbot

-A WhatsApp userbot using `whatsapp-web.js` with persistent session via PostgreSQL.
+A simple WhatsApp userbot using `whatsapp-web.js` with persistent session via PostgreSQL.
 Designed to run on Railway (free tier).

 ## Features
 - Persistent login (no QR after first time)